 On June 19 and June 30, 2015, the Company issued a total of 168,464 of Series A-2 units to NantHealth in exchange for \$250,000.
-Additionally, the Company issued 611 Series A-2 units to NantHealth related to the acquisition of TRM (see Note 3).
-The Series A-2 units owned by NantHealth represent approximately 14.3% of the Company's total issued and outstanding membership interests.
+Additionally, on September 8, 2015, the Company acquired a 54.0% equity interest in TRM, which was later dissolved in 2017, from NantHealth in exchange for \$250 in cash and 611 of NantOmics' Series A-2 units.
+During February and May 2018, NantHealth transferred a total of 9,653,141 Series A-2 units of NantOmics previously owned by NantHealth back to NantOmics as part of the Liquid Genomics sale (see Note 3).
+The Series A-2 units owned by NantHealth represent approximately 13.6% and 14.3% of the Company's total issued and outstanding membership interests as of December 31, 2018 and December 31, 2017, respectively.
 NantHealth is majority owned by NantWorks and is a transformational healthcare cloud-based IT company converging science and technology through a single integrated clinical platform, to provide actionable health information at the point of care.

-In conjunction with the investment, the Company entered into an exclusive Reseller Agreement with NantHealth on June 19, 2015 and subsequently amended this agreement on May 9, 2016 (the "First Amended Reseller Agreement").
+In conjunction with NantHealth's original investment in NantOmics, the Company entered into an exclusive Reseller Agreement with NantHealth on June 19, 2015 and subsequently amended this agreement on May 9, 2016 (the "First Amended Reseller Agreement").
 Under the First Amended Reseller Agreement, the Company granted to NantHealth the worldwide, exclusive rights to resell the Company's genomic sequencing, quantitative proteomic analysis services and bioinformatics services, as well as related consulting and other professional services, to Institutional Customers.
 NantHealth does not have the right to resell such services for research or educational purposes, for consumer applications, for the development, evaluation, trial, analysis or regulatory approval of any pharmaceutical product or treatment or to individual patients or consumers, unless the Company grants such right to NantHealth on a case-by-case basis.
 Under the First Amended Reseller Agreement, NantHealth is responsible for various aspects of delivering its sequencing and molecular analysis solutions, including patient engagement and communications with providers such as providing interpretations of the reports delivered to the physicians and resolving any disputes, ensuring customer satisfaction and managing billing and collections.
 On September 20, 2016, the Company and NantHealth further amended the First Amended Reseller Agreement (the "Second Amended Reseller Agreement"), which permits NantHealth to use vendors other than the Company to provide any or all of the services and clarifies that NantHealth is responsible for order fulfillment and branding.

 The Second Amended Reseller Agreement grants to NantHealth the right to renew the agreement with exclusivity for up to three renewal terms, each lasting three years, if NantHealth achieves projected volume thresholds, as follows: (i) the first renewal option can be exercised if NantHealth sells at least 300 tests between June 19, 2015 and June 30, 2020; (ii) the second renewal option can be exercised if NantHealth sells at least 570 tests between July 1, 2020 and June 30, 2023; and (iii) the third renewal option can be exercised if NantHealth sells at least 760 tests between July 1, 2023 and June 30, 2026.
-If NantHealth does not meet the applicable volume threshold during the initial term or the first or second exclusive renewal terms, NantHealth has the right to renew for a single additional three year term, but only on a non-exclusive basis.
+If NantHealth does not meet the applicable volume threshold during the initial term or the first or second exclusive renewal terms, NantHealth has the right to renew for a single additional three year term, but only on a non-exclusive hasis